-The 87LPC769 has a Brownout level of 3.8 V. When V{DD} drops below the selected voltage, the brownout detector triggers and remains active until V{DD} is returns to a level above the Brownout Detect voltage.
+The 87LPC762 allows selection of two Brownout levels: 2.5 V or 3.8 V. When V{DD} drops below the selected voltage, the brownout detector triggers and remains active until V{DD} is returns to a level above the Brownout Detect voltage.
 When Brownout Detect causes a processor reset, that reset remains active as long as V{DD} remains below the Brownout Detect voltage.
 When Brownout Detect generates an interrupt, that interrupt occurs once as V{DD} crosses from above to below the Brownout Detect voltage.
 For the interrupt to be processed, the interrupt system and the BOI interrupt must both be enabled (via the EA and EBO bits in IEN0).